La-Sian/100-Days-Of-Code-/README.md

 DAY 49

 Today I looked more into React Router as it was really useful to use in my project week app, thus wanted to research into it further to have a better understanding of how it works and what else it can do.

+DAY 50

+Today,  worked on a bit of codewars as I have not done any all week long, thus wanted to get back into it.
+I also noticed I struggeled remembering conditionals, and thereefore went over some basics.

+DAY 51

+I spent this day working on more codewars as I struggled with a few the day before.
+I also went over more javascript basics using codeacademy